freenas/freenas-docs/userguide/intro.rst

   :ref:`Storage > Import Disk <Importing a Disk>` has been updated to select the detected filesystem of the chosen disk.

+* Successfully :ref:`Importing a Disk` opens a dialog to view or download the disk import log.

 * :guilabel:`Enable AD monitoring`, :guilabel:`UNIX extensions`,
   :guilabel:`Domain Controller`, :guilabel:`Global Catalog Server`,
   :guilabel:`Connectivity Check`, and :guilabel:`Recovery Attempts` have